bionicvisionlab/2021-BiphasicAxonMap/README.md

-**This model is now bundled as a part of pulse2percept (BiphasicAxonMapModel), and that version should be used instead of this repository**
+**IMPORTANT: This model is now bundled as a part of pulse2percept (BiphasicAxonMapModel), this version is now deprecated**

 # Phosphene model for epiretinal prostheses